John Roseboro: Post-baseball career

+In 1978, Roseboro wrote his memoir with writer Bill Libby, titled Glory Days with the Dodgers, and Other Days with Others.
+In it, he was very direct with his criticism of the baseball establishment and his own shortcomings, as well as those of his teammates, including his one-time roommate and close friend Maury Wills.
+The book also caused tensions between him and Dodgers owner Walter O'Malley who was reportedly upset by the book; as a result, the Dodgers did not renew Roseboro's contract the following year.

+Relationship with Marichal

 After several years of bitterness over their famous altercation, Roseboro and Marichal became friends in the 1980s.
 Roseboro personally appealed to the Baseball Writers' Association of America not to hold the incident against Marichal after he was passed over for election to the Hall of Fame in his first two years of eligibility.
-Marichal was elected in 1983, and thanked Roseboro during his induction speech.
-"There were no hard feelings on my part," Roseboro said, "and I thought if that was made public, people would believe that this was really over with.
+Marichal was elected to the Hall of Fame in 1983, and thanked Roseboro during his induction speech.
+Roseboro later stated: "There were no hard feelings on my part and I thought if that was made public, people would believe that this was really over with.
 So I saw him at a Dodger old-timers' game, and we posed for pictures together, and I actually visited him in the Dominican.
 The next year, he was in the Hall of Fame.
 Hey, over the years, you learn to forget things."

-Roseboro died of heart disease on August 16, 2002 in Los Angeles at age 69.
-Marichal served as an honorary pallbearer at his funeral.
+When Roseboro died, Marichal served as an honorary pallbearer at his funeral.
 "Johnny's forgiving me was one of the best things that happened in my life," he said, at the service.
 "I wish I could have had John Roseboro as my catcher."

+Personal life

+In 1956, Roseboro married Geraldine "Jeri" Fraime.
+She was a student at Ohio State University and they were introduced to each other by Roseboro's brother Jim.
+The couple had two daughters, Shelley and Stacy, and adopted a son named Jaime.

+After his marriage with Jeri broke down, Roseboro went through financial hardships and contemplated suicide as a result.
+During this time, he began a relationship with Barbara Walker Fouch whom he credited with saving his life.
+Roseboro and Fouch married soon afterwards.
+He also became a father figure to Barbara's daughter from her first marriage, Nikki.

+Later in life, Roseboro's health began to fail and he suffered from several strokes, heart ailments, and a bout of prostate cancer.
+He succumbed to heart disease on August 16, 2002, in Los Angeles, California at age 69.